SMTG-Bham/doped/docs/Dev_ToDo.md

   scale and automatically/sensibly parsed etc.)(also see `CarrierCapture` functionalities)
 - Option for degeneracy-weighted ('reduced') formation energy diagrams, similar to reduced energies in SOD.
 See Slack discussion and CdTe pyscfermi notebooks.
 - Brouwer diagrams.
 Also see Fig. 6a of the `AiiDA-defects` preprint, want plotting tools like this (some could be PR'd to `py-sc-fermi`)
-- Function(s) for exporting defect energies and corrections as Pandas DataFrame / HDF5 / json / yaml / csv etc for readily-accessible, easy-to-use reproducibility
 - Functions to output data and python objects to plug and play with `py-sc-fermi`, `AiiDA`, `CarrierCapture`.
   - Alex Squires has functions/notebooks from Seán (-> Xinwei -> Jiayi) -> Alex, for transferring to
     `py-sc-fermi` and generating nice plots with the outputs, so add this and make it our suggested